Contents

 Next, one of the best places for oysters at a reasonable price, if you’re willing to do a little work yourself.
 When you are in Damariscotta, follow the Maine Oyster Trail on the Damariscotta River.
 This is the place where fresh and saltwater meet, with tidal flows as much as eleven feet.
 Referred to as the “Napa Valley of Oysters”, this river stretches 12 miles from Damariscotta to the Atlantic Ocean.
 We learned how to shuck oysters (it’s not that hard) from the folks at Glidden Point Oyster Farm in Edgecomb.
 They also sell beer and chips.
 Yum.

-Mid-Coast Maine Authentic Maine Diners
+Best Restaurants Mid-Coast Maine: Authentic Diners

 What else is quintessential Maine?
 The local diner!